KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/settings/security.md

 # Configuring Security Access
 [![KopiCloud_AD_API](https://img.shields.io/badge/kopiCloud_ad-v1.0+-blueviolet.svg)](https://www.kopicloud-ad-api.com)

-By default, AD security groups acces is disabled.
+By default, AD security groups access is disabled.

 This article explains how to use AD security groups to provide access to specific features of KopiCloud AD API.
 For details, check the Security section.